toannhu96/ore-mining-docker/README.md

    echo "[your,wallet,private,key]" > wallet.json
    ```

-   Note: You might use `solana-cli` to generate new keypair
+   Note: You might use `solana-cli` to generate new keypair.
    ```bash
    solana-keygen new
    ```
+   Don't forget to transfer some SOL as gas fee for mining transactions.
+Also you need at least `0.05 SOL` in your wallet balance.

 2. Add `.env`
    ```env